 Other forms of tax evasion exist.
 If you are dealing with different types of tax problems or are being audited by the IRS, you might need a tax fraud attorney to handle your complicated case.

-What is the Penalty for Tax Evasion in Pennsylvania?
+What is the Penalty in Pennsylvania?

 The penalties for tax evasion and tax fraud in Pennsylvania vary widely.
 The biggest difference between a mild or harsh penalty often depends largely on whether someone intentionally tried to avoid paying taxes.